fastai/fastai/docs/dev/gpu.md

 ### Unusable GPU RAM per process

-As soon as you start using `cuda`, your GPU loses about 0.5GB RAM per process.
-For example this code consumes 0.5GB GPU RAM:
+As soon as you start using CUDA, your GPU loses some 300-500MB RAM per process.
+The exact size seems to be depending on the card and CUDA version.
+For example, on GeForce GTX 1070 Ti (8GB), the following code, running on CUDA 10.0, consumes 0.5GB GPU RAM:
 ```
 import torch
 torch.ones((1, 1)).cuda()
 ```
 This GPU memory is not accessible to your program's needs and it's not re-usable between processes.
 If you run two processes, each executing code on `cuda`, each will consume 0.5GB GPU RAM from the get going.

-This fixed chunk of memory is used by `cuDNN` kernels (~300MB) and `pytorch` (the rest) for its internal needs.
+This fixed chunk of memory is used by [CUDA context](https://stackoverflow.com/questions/43244645/what-is-a-cuda-context).

 ### Cached Memory